At Michigan Counseling Centers, our goal is to provide you with guidance and support in a discrete and effective way.

-Gov. Gretchen Whitmer’s Executive Order 2020-21 (COVID-19) directs residents to “remain at home or in their place of residence to the maximum extent feasible.”
-The order took effect on March 24, 2020 and continues through May 28, 2020 at 11:59 pm.
+Gov. Gretchen Whitmer’s Executive Order 2020-21 (COVID-19) directed residents to “remain at home or in their place of residence to the maximum extent feasible.”
+Although offices are now open, remote communication is also recommended where feasible.

 As the number of cases of the novel coronavirus (COVID-19) have risen in Michigan, more of us have been put in unforeseen circumstances.
 For those living with mental illness or struggling with new anxieties, we are continuing to provide support for those issues.

 During this time, we are offering online counseling services to assist those with COVID-19 related stress, anxiety or depression.
 To answer your questions about Telehealth services, we have provided answers to our clients’ frequently asked questions below.
 We are also happy to answer any further questions you may have.

 If you are having issues or difficulty in your life, relationships, employment, grief and loss, or other life circumstances, please contact us for an initial discussion and appointment.